USEPA/AMET/docs/AMET_Users_Guide_v14.md

-Environments (IMPROVE) network, Mercury Deposition Network (MDN), National Atmospheric Deposition Program (NADP) network, SouthEastern Aerosol Research and Characterization Study (SEARCH) network, and the Speciated Trends Network (STN).
+Environments (IMPROVE) network, Mercury Deposition Network (MDN), National Atmospheric Deposition Program (NADP) network, SouthEastern Aerosol Research and Characterization Study (SEARCH) network, and the Chemical Speciation Network (CSN).
 The observational datasets have been preprocessed and reformatted (in some instances from their original sources) for access by AMET.
-The temporal range is network dependent, and ranges from 2001 to 2006.
-The monitoring station locations are provided by a series of .csv files under the subdirectory
+The temporal range is network dependent, but data are generally available from the late 1980s to present.
+The monitoring station location and metadata are provided by a series of .csv files under the subdirectory $AMETBASE/obs/AQ/site_metadata_files.
-$AMETBASE/obs/AQ/site\_lists.
 A brief synopsis of each network, along with the steps taken to create these data for AMET, is given below.
 Note that in the species lists, each line is of the format “observed species name; model species name (units)”.

 ### Clean Air Status and Trends Network (CASTNET) Weekly